-Travel News Travel Tips Americans Are Willing To Give Up Love and Chocolate for Travel, Survey Shows We're catching flights, not feelings in 2021 By Patrice J. Williams Patrice J. Williams Travel and style fact checker and content creator Instagram LinkedIn Temple University Patrice J. Williams is a travel and style content creator and fact checker and author of thrift shopping book "Looking Fly on a Dime."
-TripSavvy's editorial guidelines Fact checked by Jillian Dara Fact checked by Jillian Dara on 04/06/21 Instagram Emerson College Jillian Dara is a freelance travel writer and fact checker.
-Her work has appeared in Travel + Leisure, USA Today 10Best, Michelin Guide, Hemispheres, DuJour, and Jetsetter.
-TripSavvy's fact-checking on 04/06/21 Share Pin Email Mongkol Chuewong / Getty Images Would you do anything for love?
+Travel News Travel Tips Americans Are Willing To Give Up Love and Chocolate for Travel, Survey Shows We're catching flights, not feelings in 2021 By Patrice J. Williams Patrice J. Williams Instagram LinkedIn Temple University Patrice J. Williams is a travel and style content creator, fact-checker and author of the thrift shopping book Looking Fly on a Dime.
+TripSavvy's editorial guidelines Updated on 04/06/21 Fact checked by Jillian Dara Fact checked by Jillian Dara Instagram Emerson College Jillian Dara is a freelance journalist and fact-checker.
+Her work has appeared in Travel + Leisure, USA Today, Michelin Guides, Hemispheres, DuJour, and Forbes.
+TripSavvy's fact-checking Share Pin Email Mongkol Chuewong / Getty Images Would you do anything for love?
 According to a recent study, travel-starved Americans are willing to give up L-O-V-E if it means they can hear those beautiful words: “This is your captain speaking.”
 A recent survey conducted by Booking.com found that Americans are ready to hit the road and are finally seeing some light at the end of this year-long tunnel.
 More than 70 percent said the success of recent vaccine rollouts have them feeling hopeful and “optimistic,” while just over 60 percent have realized travel is crucial to their emotional well-being.
 It’s clear they’re ready; we’re ready.
 But how ready?
 So ready that almost 70 percent said they’d rather have the opportunity to travel in 2021 than find true love.
 Basically, catch flights over feelings.
 Not only are Americans ready to avoid cupid, but they’re also willing to give up some other comforts.
 Watching "Bridgerton" or "Tiger King" for the 10th time?
 No, thanks—70 percent of those surveyed also said they would choose traveling instead of watching the shows they binged while bored in the house.
 Also, 70 percent are okay with saying buh-bye to alcohol, caffeine, or even chocolate.
 And though we all need cash to fund those travel dreams, two-thirds of people surveyed would rather take a vacay than a promotion at work.
 While it might be understandable that some people are willing to hold off on the thought of love or even advancing in their careers, those surveyed also miss some aspects associated with travel that may have previously been considered annoying.
 That includes roaming the airport while waiting for their flight to board, getting sunburned, and even returning from the beach with a bag full of sand.
 A small percentage of people—16, to be exact—even claim to miss trying a meal for the first time and hating it.
 Though that sense of hopefulness seems strong, travel hasn’t fully returned just yet, but Americans are still gearing up.
 More than half of those surveyed, 58 percent, list getting in shape as top priority and just as many are buying new vacay outfits.
 To capture the enthusiasm for a bright year of travel ahead, Booking.com is offering travelers a $50 credit for stays before Dec.
 31, 2021.
 Was this page helpful?
 Thanks for letting us know!
 Share Pin Email Tell us why!
-Submit How the Pandemic Has Changed Street Food in Asia Travelers Are Itching to Get out There—and Are Planning Longer Trips Than Ever My Intentional Meal: Discovering Ancient Seeds with Indigenous Chef Elena Terry Despite What Cruise Lines Say, You Won’t Be Setting Sail in May Did Anyone Notice the Summer's Wildest Travel News Always Seemed to Involve LAX?
-Millennial and Gen Z Trends That Just Might Impact Travel Forever Why the EU Travel Ban (Mostly) Doesn't Matter if You're Vaccinated After Months of Silence, CDC Finally Releases Next Steps For Return Of U.S. Cruises Air Travel Is Back—Here's What You Need to Know About Flying This Summer You Should Travel Alone in 2021 and Here's Why Airbnb and MUJI Team Up to Make Rentals Feel Like Home Here's What It's Like to Travel to France Right Now Bike Travel Is Surging Around the World.
+Submit Mindfulness About the Environmental Impact of Tourism Is Changing How We Travel The 8 Best Online Travel Agencies of 2022 Eric Nelsen, Star of '1883,' on the New 'Yellowstone' Prequel and Texas Hidden Gems Despite What Cruise Lines Say, You Won’t Be Setting Sail in May Travelers Are Itching to Get out There—and Are Planning Longer Trips Than Ever What to Do if Your Holiday Travel Doesn't Go as Planned These Countries Are Allowing Vaccinated Travelers to Visit How the Pandemic Has Changed Street Food in Asia Millennial and Gen Z Trends That Just Might Impact Travel Forever Bike Travel Is Surging Around the World.
 Will It Last?
+Why the EU Travel Ban (Mostly) Doesn't Matter if You're Vaccinated After Months of Silence, CDC Finally Releases Next Steps For Return Of U.S. Cruises My Intentional Meal: Discovering Ancient Seeds with Indigenous Chef Elena Terry Vrbo's 2021 Trend Report Shows a Rise in Family Travel and the "Flexcation" Did Anyone Notice the Summer's Wildest Travel News Always Seemed to Involve LAX?
 Hospitality Design Is Having an 'Instagram Moment'